AishatuMM/Bioinformatics-Training/README.md

 # Foundation-in-Bioinformatics
 We are a group of five passionate learners of bioinformatics at MoGID from April 2022

-Contributors are Dr. Umar Ahmad, the so active tutor, Aishatu Mmalami, Abduljalil II, Fatima IH, Mustapha IM and Jude E
+Contributors are Dr. Umar Ahmad;the so active tutor, Aishatu MM, Abduljalil II, Fatima IH, Mustapha IM and Jude E

 Languages; Python, C++, R, ....